 Phuket is made up of 3 districts that are then further divided into 103 villages, making it quite overwhelming when it comes to deciding where to stay.

-Not to mention the 40 plus beaches Phuket has to offer.
+Not to mention the 40 plus beaches that it has to offer.

-To make it easier for you to decide where to stay, we have simplified the process by highlighting the three main areas to stay in Phuket.
+To make it easier for you to decide where to stay, we have simplified the process by highlighting the three main areas to stay.

 Location #1: Phuket Town – the centre for history and culture